Can you believe it’s September already? Better fill your diaries before you blink and it’s over.

 Don’t put your shorts away just yet, we reckon there’s still a little bit of sunshine left before we can all start raiding our scarf collection – after all, it’s technically not Autumn until September 23rd.
 With a plethora (any excuse to use that word) of different events happening throughout the month, there’s plenty to keep you all busy and entertained.

-1. Head to the top of the Shard for a classy Champagne party (September 1)
+1. Head to the View from the Shard for a classy Champagne party (September 1)

 Nothing fills the soul with an outsize sense that this is your moment than an epic view over the whole city, glass of champagne in your hand.
 Now you can enjoy exactly that at Moët & Chandon’s Champagne Party, held at the Shard.
 Revellers are invited to don their classiest white duds for four hours of funk, soul and free-flowing champagne.
 Tickets cost £35 and you’ll get a welcoming glass of Moët & Chandon Brut Imperial Champagne when you arrive, too.
 Get your tickets here.